maxvdec/avery/docs/drivers.md

 > CoolDriver

 - Describe your driver in a sentence
-> A simple driver to teach creation
+> A simple driver to teach driver creation

 - What version is your driver in?
 > 1.0.0